nadisan/nadisan/README.md

 - ⚡ Fun fact: ...
 -->
 🌱 I’m currently learning Fullstack development with ALX.
-👯 I’m looking to collaborate on webdevelopment.
+👯 I’m looking to collaborate on webdevelopment as frontend and python software developer.
 📫 You can reach me at Nadiawellela@gmail.com.